ali-cheshomi/QuickNoteAC/README.md

 ## ❤️ About

-QuickNote was built with one simple goal:
+QuickNoteAC was built with one simple goal:

 > **Write fast.
 Stay focused.
 Keep your notes always within reach.**